marcinguy/cyanogenmod-stagefright/README.md

 New challenge .... make it work without modifying libc.so, so use different rop chain ....

-Tools I used to find gadgets
+Tools I used to find gadgets:

 Ropper, ROPGadget, xrop ... .